 We're Here to Help

-As the COVID-19 Corona Virus increases in prevalence throughout our country and here in the state of Connecticut, CMHA has implemented a number of precautions and safeguards in an effort to protect our clients and staff, and to mitigate spread in the communities we serve.
+As the COVID-19 pandemic continues throughout our country and here in the state of Connecticut, CMHA has implemented a number of precautions and safeguards in an effort to protect our clients and staff, and to mitigate spread in the communities we serve.
 CMHA is making sure you that and your loved ones are still able to receive high-quality behavioral healthcare during these challenging times - even if it can’t be done face to face.

 If you are in Crisis please call our CRISIS HOTLINE: 860.224.3331